Gear reviews by passionate divers

 Why Trust Us

 We’re a group of scuba divers with decades of experience working and diving—literally—all of the seven seas.
 We’re divemasters and instructors who’ve collectively certified and guided hundreds of divers to the best and safest way down and up again.

 The mission of DIVEIN is to point divers toward the best equipment they can find for their specific needs.
 We test, stress, and research the gear we consider best in class and review this equipment by comparing it to each other.

 We’ve tried a staggering number of BCDs, regs, masks and fins!!
 We’ve squeezed into a lot of suits too—both wet and dry—to test how they work in different types of water.
 All this so you can read our reviews and know what to expect.

 Learn all you need to know about

-Scuba diving allows you the freedom to explore the beauty and instant serenity of the underwater world, experience the feeling of being weightless, explore beautiful coral formations and see countless species of fish and aquatic animals.
+Scuba diving allows you the freedom to explore the beauty and serenity of the underwater world, experience the feeling of being weightless, marvel at beautiful coral formations, and see countless species of fish and aquatic animals.

 It requires strong determination, concentration, real passion, creative eye, and — of course — an underwater camera.

-Learn the skills of taking great pictures underwater – and your life as a diver will forever be improved.
+Learn how to take great pictures underwater and your life as a diver will forever be improved.